-For students of the 2021-2022 cohort, the standard for binding study advice has been lowered from 42 to 36 credits.
-This means that students who have received a conditional positive study advice in academic year 2021-2022 will receive a positive study advice for 36 credits in academic year 2022-2023.
-The reduced BSA standard will not apply to students who start their Bachelor's programme in academic year 2022-2023.
+For students of the 2020-2021 cohort, the standard for binding study advice has been lowered from 42 to 36 credits.
+This means that students who have received a conditional positive study advice (postponed binding study advice) in academic year 2020-2021 will receive a positive study advice for 36 credits in academic year 2021-2022.
+The reduced BSA standard will not apply to students who start their Bachelor's programme in academic year 2021-2022.
 These students must have obtained 42 credits from the first-year programme (B1 courses) at the end of the first-year programme in order to receive a positive study advice.